I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Why does a temple (15 metres by 8 metres) work, but a temple (70 metres by 30 metres) doesn’t?
 The problem is that scale changes almost every engineering parameter.
 In the first case the roof span would be about 5–6 metres, whereas for the larger temple the roof span would be perhaps 15–20 metres.

-The 46 exterior columns, each composed of 10-12 drums (each 7-10 tonnes), weighed around 3,000 tonnes of marble.
+The 46 exterior columns, each composed of 10-12 drums (each 7-10 tonnes), probably weighed around 3,000 tonnes of marble.
 Including the walls, the two-storey internal Doric colonnades surrounding the cult statue chamber, and the entablature, the total Pentelic marble used probably weighed in excess of 12,000 tonnes, not counting the foundations and crepidoma (stereobates and stylobates).

 Many Classical blocks still have “Lewis holes” (special lifting recesses), for lifting into place with a crane (520–500 BC) or winch (windlass).
 Iron chains and chain blocks came later (but they did have hemp ropes).